vaquerizaslab/fanc/kaic-doc/getting_started.rst

 ************

 Before installing Kai-C, make sure you have all the prerequisites installed in your system.
-Specifically, Kai-C uses the HDF5 (via PyTables), a file format that simplifies the storage and access to huge amounts of data.
+Specifically, Kai-C uses the HDF5 (via PyTables) file format that simplifies the storage and access to huge amounts of data.
 The minimum required version is 1.8.4, but we recommend installing the latest version.

 Prerequisite: HDF5